Cervical Disc Protrusion

 - Traveling pain radiating along the nerve throughout the arm

-The prognosis for a patient suffering from a cervical disc protrusion is largely good.
-Normally, symptoms can be managed with a conservative treatment plan that incorporates rest, exercise, heat application, and pain medication.
-Occasionally, however, a patient will not respond to non-surgical treatment or their condition will warrant spine surgery.
+The prognosis for a patient experiencing a cervical disc protrusion is most often good.
+Normally, symptoms can be managed with a conservative treatment plan that incorporates exercise, rest, heat application and pain medication.
+Occasionally, however, a patient will not respond to non-surgical treatment, and their condition could warrant spine surgery.

-As an alternative to intrusive open back surgery, Laser Spine Institute performs endoscopic spine procedures, which incorporate state-of-the-art technology to treat patients on an outpatient basis.
-These procedures can help treat cervical disc protrusion without many of the risks associated with traditional surgery.
-Furthermore, endoscopic spine surgery is quicker and less painful than open back surgery.
-To learn more about your treatment options and for a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.
+As an alternative to intrusive open back surgery, Laser Spine Institute performs minimally invasive spine procedures, which incorporate state-of-the-art technology to treat patients on an outpatient basis.
+These procedures can help to address cervical disc protrusion without many of the risks associated with traditional surgery.
+Furthermore, minimally invasive spine surgery is quicker than open back surgery.
+To learn more about your treatment options, and for a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.